mehulagg/gitlab_test/doc/administration/gitaly/praefect.md

 specifics on which load balancer to use or the exact configuration is beyond the scope of the GitLab documentation.

+NOTE: **Note:**
+The load balancer must be configured to accept traffic from the Gitaly nodes in addition to the GitLab nodes.
+Some requests handled by [`gitaly-ruby`](index.md#gitaly-ruby) sidecar processes call into the main Gitaly process. `gitaly-ruby` uses the Gitaly address set in the GitLab server's `git_data_dirs` setting to make this connection.

 We hope that if you’re managing HA systems like GitLab, you have a load balancer of choice already.
 Some examples include [HAProxy](https://www.haproxy.org/) (open-source), [Google Internal Load Balancer](https://cloud.google.com/load-balancing/docs/internal/),